-- The top of the chimney is sealed and weatherproofed. - The termination clearances shown in Figure 9 are maintained. - No other gas fired or fuel-burning equipment is vented through the chimney.
+- Both the exhaust vent and air intake run the length of the chimney. - The top of the chimney is sealed and weatherproofed. - The termination clearances shown in Figure 10 are maintained. - No other gas fired or fuel-burning equipment is vented through the chimney.